Activities to avoid and change,

 If you’re a yoga practitioner, focus on those chest openers, like camel pose and backbends.
 Observe the tension in the base of your neck as you take your head back.
 Watch how many people miss this critical part of opening their shoulders.

 This three-pack of yoga wheels helps to mobilize and reshape your spine.
-I use a 3-pack like this regularly to loosen my back and recommend them to clients that like self-care activities at home.
+I use a 3-pack like this regularly to loosen my back.
+I use them all but preer the small wheel.
+It has more focused pressure.

 Other patterns that may better match your pain pattern…